Continuing Student Scholarship Forms

-The helpful quick-reference sheets and links on this tab are useful for first-year Honors students.
-Please refer to these documents for information about the University Honors Program, Honors Degree Designations, program policies, and frequent questions first-year students encounter.
+This helpful quick-reference guide on this tab is useful for first-year Honors students.
+Please refer to this documents for information about the University Honors Program, Honors Degree Designations, program policies, and frequent questions first-year students encounter.
 This material is available in hard-copy form at every Summer Orientation session and in the University Honors Program office.
 For more information, please contact firstname.lastname@example.org.

 - How do I get started in Honors?

 - How do I identify an Honors course on my schedule?